Topological quantum field theory structure on symplectic cohomology: The maps preserve the TQFT structure

 \subsection{PSS map}

-Theorem \ref{Theorem ring structure on ordinary cohomology} is the analogue of the Piunikhin-Salamon-Schwarz \cite{PSS} ring isomorphism $FH^*(M,H) \to QH^*(M)$ for (suitable) \emph{closed} symplectic manifolds $M$.
-It turns the pair of pants product on Floer cohomology into the quantum cup product.
-We need to briefly survey their proof.
+Theorem \ref{Theorem ring structure on ordinary cohomology} is the analogue of the Piunikhin-Salamon-Schwarz \cite{PSS} ring isomorphism $FH^*(M,H) \to QH^*(M)$ which holds for weakly monotone \emph{closed} symplectic manifolds $(M,\omega)$.
+It turns the pair of pants product on Floer cohomology into the quantum cup product on quantum cohomology.
+We will briefly survey their proof.